Last updated 22/09/2020 at 10:59

 Self-isolation is when someone stays away from other people to make sure they don't spread infections to others.
 This normally means staying at home and not going outside or having visitors to your house.
 If you live with other people, the NHS advises to try and stay at least two meters (about three steps) away from other people in your home.

 People who are self-isolating are asked to avoid public transport, to not share items like towels and toothbrushes with other people and to ask for neighbours, friends and family to support with essential food shopping and/or collecting medicine that can be left at your door.

-The UK Government are advising if you have a high temperature (explained above), a loss of or change in taste or smell, or a new continuous cough, that you 'self-isolate' and book a coronavirus test and then follow the instructions given once you receive your results.
+The Scottish Government are advising if you have a high temperature (explained above), a loss of or change in taste or smell, or a new continuous cough, that you 'self-isolate' and book a coronavirus test and then follow the instructions given once you receive your results.
 Find out more about booking a test on the NHS website.